iTwin/itwinjs-core/common/api/presentation-frontend.api.md

 import { ContentRequestOptions } from '@bentley/presentation-common';
 import { Descriptor } from '@bentley/presentation-common';
 import { DescriptorOverrides } from '@bentley/presentation-common';
+import { DisplayValueGroup } from '@bentley/presentation-common';
+import { DistinctValuesRequestOptions } from '@bentley/presentation-common';
 import { EventSource } from '@bentley/imodeljs-frontend';
 import { Field } from '@bentley/presentation-common';
 import { HierarchyRequestOptions } from '@bentley/presentation-common';